 College can be an exciting time of growth and learning.
 In fact, for some, the idea of studying one field just isn’t enough.
 So, they go for it all and become a double major instead.

 Double majoring certainly has its perks.
 It gives you the freedom to study more than one subject, allows you to become more well-rounded during your time in college, and could afford you the opportunity to study both a career path and a passion project at the same time.

 However, deciding to become a double major is a big decision, as going after two majors could mean double the work.

-Before heading down this path, here are few things students need to consider about becoming a double major, including the pros and cons and who might benefit most from having two majors.
+Before heading down this path, here are a few things to consider about becoming a double major, including the pros and cons and who might benefit most from having two majors.

 What Is a Double Major?

 Though the term “double major” can vary from school to school, it typically refers to a student pursuing two different disciplines under one degree.